lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Decisions elections and types of questions

+## confronting antisocial behaviors, disinformation, and collapse
+- e.g. when it masquerades as 'culture' 'tradition' etc.

 ## signal-game spaces
 	- where speed is needed
 	- where speed is not needed